-Term Units 1 9.942 Home Furnishing and Decorating (3 Hrs/Wk)
+9.942 Home Furnishing and Decorating (3 Hrs/Wk) Term Units 1 This course covers the fundamentals of home furnishing and decorating, including

-This course covers the fundamentals of home furnishing and decorating, including the use of design, color, texture, space and form.
+This course covers the fundamentals of nome furnishing and decording, including the use of design, color, texture, space and form.
 The selection and use of floor coverings, window treatments, wall finishes, furniture, lighting, and accessories are all studied so the homemaker can evaluate and improve her own home in terms of comfort, convenience, beauty, and suitability to the individual needs.

-Term Units 1 9.943 New Ideas in Home Management (2 Hrs/Wk) Management of such human and material resources as time, energy, money, equipment and supplies which contribute to the development and satisfaction of the family and its individual members.
+9.943 New Ideas in Home Management (2 Hrs/Wk) Term Units 1 Management of such human and material resources as time, energy, maney, equipment and supplies which contribute to the development and satisfaction of the family and its individual members.
 Experience given in planning, carrying out plans, evaluating the results.

-Term Units 1 9,944 Consumer Buying (2 Hrs/Wk) Consideration of labelling, packaging, advertising techniques, comparison shopping and planning.
-Methods of developing consumer buying ability, and understanding of consumer rights and responsibilities will be included.

-Term Units 1 9.950 Beginning Knitting (2 Hrs/Wk) 8 Wks.
-This course is designed for the student interested in learning the basic knitting stitches such as stockinette, ribbing and methods used in decreasing and increasing stitches.
+- 9.944 Consumer Buying (2 Hrs/Wk) Term Units 1 Consideration of labelling, packaging, advertising techniques, camparison shopping and planning.
+Methods of developing consumer buying ability, and understanding of consumer rights and responsibilities will be included. - 9.950 Beginning Knitting (2 Hrs/Wk) 8 Wks.
+Term Units 1 This course is designed for the student interested in learning the basic knitting stitches such as stockinette, ribbing and methods used in decreasing and increasing stitches.

-Term Units 1 9.951 Advanced Knitting (2 Hrs/Wk) 8 Wks
+9.951 Advanced Knitting (2 Hrs/Wk) 8 Wks Term Units 1

-includes instruction in unique pattern stitches, four needle knitting fair-isle (color patterns) and other advanced techniques.
+Includes instruction in unique pattern stitches, four needle knitting fair-isle (color patterns) and other advanced techniques.